 - Receive information about the different subject areas.

 - See what opportunities we can offer your child.

 - Ask questions about the curriculum and pastoral systems.

 To accommodate the number of parents and pupils who wish to see our school we have to organise the evening into three sessions:-

 The Open Evening concludes at 7.30 pm

-Each session will begin with an introductory talk Steve Lewis (Executive Headteacher) and Damian Painton (Head of School), in A-Hall.
+Each session will begin with an introductory talk by Mr Damian Painton, the Principal, in A-Hall.
 Please be aware that the hall has limited capacity and that sessions 1 and 2 tend to be busier than the 3rd session.
 If you arrive after the session has started we will politely direct you towards our new Performing Arts theatre where you will be given the opportunity to join a Sixth Form prefect on a tour of the school until the next session starts.

 After this talk you are invited to visit subject areas.
 It is advisable to allow at least an hour to look around and some of our Year 8 pupils will be on hand to give a guided tour of the school whilst answering any questions you may have.